Nathan-Nesbitt/ICT-128/Lectures/Unit 1/Chapter 19 - Input and Output.md

 - We can also output text in different ways so we can control how they are displayed.

-- For example, if we want to supress warnings, by using the righ cmdlets for output it is an easy task.
+- For example, if we want to suppress warnings, by using the right cmdlets for output it is an easy task.

 - There are multiple different ways of displaying this information: